johnnovak/easywave/README.md

 # easyWAVE

 ## Overview

-**easyWAVE** is a native Nim library that supports the easy reading and writing of the most common subset of the WAVE audio file format.
-It does not completely abstract away the format; you'll still need to have some understanding of how WAVE files are structured to use it.
-No esoteric sample formats are supported, just uncompressed PCM (which is used 99.99% of the time in the real world).
+**easyWAVE** is a native Nim library that supports the reading and writing of the most common subset of the WAVE audio file format.
+Only uncompressed PCM data is supported (which is used 99.99% of the time in the real world).
+The library does not abstract away the file format; you'll still need to have some understanding of how WAVE files are structured to use it.

 The WAVE format is not complicated, but there are lots of little details that are quite easy to get wrong.
-This library gives you a toolkit to read and write WAVE files in a safe and easy way--most of the error prone and tedious stuff is handled by the library (e.g. chunk size calculation when writing nested chunks, padding odd-sized chunks, performing transparent byte-order swapping etc.)
+This library gives you a toolkit to read and write WAVE files in a safe and easy manner—most of the error prone and tedious stuff is handled by the library (e.g. chunk size calculation when writing nested chunks, automatic padding of odd-sized chunks, transparent byte-order swapping in I/O methods etc.)

 ### Features